Window Installation Terminology

 Unison Lock

 A locking system that has two separate locks that lock with the use of one handle.
-These locks are typically used on casement windows.
+Specifically, casement windows use these locks.

 Vapor Barrier

-Waterproof material that is placed around the exterior of a home and around the openings around windows and doors to prevent moisture from infiltrating into the interior of a home.
+A vapor barrier is a waterproofing material around the exterior of a home and around the openings around windows and doors.
+Further, this vapor barrier prevents moisture from infiltrating into the interior of a home.

 Weatherstripping

-Flexible material that is used along the edges of a window frame to reduce the amount of air leakage and to prevent water infiltration.
+Weatherstipping is flexible material along the edges of a window frame.
+On the whole, the weatherstripping reduces air leakage and to prevent water infiltration.

 Related Topics